Mitshah2406/PICT_CODESIMULATORS/README.md

 # Events Module

-This module is for organizing social cause events and drives and motivate people towards waste disposal.
+This module aims to coordinate social cause events and initiatives, inspiring individuals to engage actively in waste disposal efforts.
-The public can register as
+The user can register as
 1) Participants
 2) Volunteers
-For which they get a certificate of contribution towards social cause that is generated dynamically.
+Participants receive dynamically generated certificates recognizing their contributions to the social cause initiative.

-The organizers scan the barcode of the user's registeration ticket to mark him present at the event.
-At the same time, the certificate is generated dynamically for the user and a whatsapp notification is sent to the user.
+Organizers scan the barcode on the user's registration ticket to confirm attendance at the event.
+Simultaneously, a dynamic certificate is generated for the user, and a WhatsApp notification is promptly dispatched to inform them.

-Some Screenshots from user side:
+Some Screenshots from the user's side:
 <img width="356" alt="image" src="https://github.com/Mitshah2406/PICT_CODESIMULATORS/assets/84562856/30176094-9ec7-436f-95d0-6706b25465ab">

 <img width="360" alt="image" src="https://github.com/Mitshah2406/PICT_CODESIMULATORS/assets/84562856/c6a84203-2b55-4dbe-bdc3-6c5fa8e6a8bb">